jabberworld/jrd_rss/README.md

 # Jabber RSS Transport

-This is a transport for Jabber (XMPP), which allows to receive content of RSS feeds in any Jabber client.
+This is a transport (service) for Jabber (XMPP), which allows to receive content of RSS feeds in any Jabber client.
 Based on code of transport used on rss.jrudevels.org (http://wiki.jrudevels.org/Rss.jrudevels.org - author - Binary).

 ## Requirements